ranasid17/Financial-Mathematics/README.md

     instrument's 48h performance (Monday-Wednesday of each week) and then plots a probability function of the relative changes.
 Documentation within the class indicates how to pass arguments and interpret outputs of each method.
 Each method should be used sequentially within class.
+4) 12/22: simpleMovingAvg is a class that pulls historical data of a ticker from YF to calculate long and short term MAs of the security.
+It then plots both on top of the underlying price.
+When the short term MA crosses over the long term MA, it is a (potential) signal to buy (vice versa for when short term MA crosses below).